6Labs >

 • Internal reference identifiers

 In most integrations, calling Init() is sufficient to begin observing gameplay.
-For advanced or custom control, you may also use StartSession() and StopSession() directly.
+For advanced or custom control, you may also use Resume() and Pause() directly.

 developerPayload: "<optional_developer_payload_here>"